BOARD OF DIRECTORS

 Cornelia Schneider* is a rule of law professional and women’s rights specialist with a decade of experience in complex conflict settings across Africa, the Middle East and Central Asia.
 Born in Germany, she speaks German, English, French, Spanish, and some Arabic.

 Connie began her career as a solicitor with Freshfields Bruckhaus Deringer in London and Paris.
-In 2004, she made a significant decision to change careers and obtained a Master’s (MALD) with a focus on legal regulation of conflict or post-conflict environments, from the Fletcher School of Law and Diplomacy.
+In 2004, she made a significant decision to change careers and obtained a Master’s with a focus on legal regulation of conflict or post-conflict environments, from the Fletcher School of Law and Diplomacy.
 Since then, Connie has dedicated her career to helping conflict affected communities.
 She has worked for organizations like the International Committee of the Red Cross, the International Criminal Court, the European Union and the United Nations.
 Her work has included assignments in Afghanistan, Congo, Chad and Sudan.

-Today Connie works for the UN in the Democratic Republic of the Congo.
+Today Connie works for the UN in Kosovo.
 A periodic writer and speaker on women’s issues and strengthening the rule of law in countries affected by crisis, she is also the recipient of the very first Women’s Leadership Award from the Fletcher School.
-In her free time, Connie can be found running in Central Park.

 Duncan Wilson* works for the United Nations where he serves as an advisor to a number of governments.
 He has worked all over the world including assignments in South and South East Asia, East Africa, the Middle East, and the Pacific.